 When choosing a baby diaper rash cream, the American Academy of Pediatrics recommends that Mamas avoid products with heavy fragrances and baby powder, as these tend to irritate babies’ sensitive skin further.
-As such, it’s best to seek more natural formulations gentler on babies’ sensitive skin.
+As such, it’s best to seek gentler natural formulations on babies’ sensitive skin.

 Discover Mama’s Choice Diaper Cream

-Speaking of safe and natural formulations for your baby’s diaper rashes, it’s time that you give Mama’s Choice Diaper Cream a try with its fast-acting formula that works by creating a protective layer on the skin to soothe inflammation.
+Speaking of safe and natural formulations for your baby’s diaper rashes, it’s time to give Mama’s Choice Diaper Cream a try with its fast-acting formula that clears rash in as fast as one day.
+Even better, it creates a protective layer to soothe inflammation.

 This diaper rash cream contains eight natural ingredients that are effective and safe.
 These include Sweet Almond, Centella Asiatica, Japanese Knotweed, Skullcap, Green Tea, Licorice, Chamomile and Rosemary.
 This fantastic blend of ingredients helps prevent further irritation, promote healing, and protect your baby’s sensitive skin.